The re-release of MCM classics well past their prime. Fanfare and celebration of expired objects through their transformational rebirth as fine art.

 The Barcelona Chair was designed by Ludwig Mies van der Rohe.
 He also designed Lafayette Park in Detroit, which represents his largest collection of buildings in the world.
 This chair comes from the basement of a Mies van der Rohe townhome in Lafayette Park, stored away after reimagining the space it once inhabited.
 Upon painting the chair, it was discovered that one of the pads is original, but the other is a replacement.
 It is inferred that the second original pad was replaced due to damage while being used.

-The Collection will be exhibited throughout Michigan during 2021.
+The collection will be on exhibit throughout Michigan during 2021.

 To inquire for purchase, email firstname.lastname@example.org